- What is a Serger?

 A serger cannot be a substitute for a sewing machine.
 You cannot top stitch, sew buttonholes, attach zippers or stitch corners with a serger.

-But it can really make your sewing look top notch.
+But for its particular use it is the best. it can really make your sewing look top notch.
 It sews, trims and overlocks the edges fastly and conveniently in one go.
 You can use it as a very useful accessory which will make your sewing a lot easier and faster.

 FAQ No. 5